Qytera-Gmbh/JMeterHARImporterPlugin/README.md

 ## License

-This plugin is licensed under the Apache License 2.0.
+This plugin is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Deploy and Test